 Overview of Disney’s Pop Century Resort

 Because this fan-favorite resort thrives on history, we’ll give you a quick lesson about the origins of Pop Century.
 Disney initially planned the creation of “Legendary Years” and “Classic Years” areas, to divide the property by the first and second halves of the 20th century, respectively.
 Pop Century was constructed and completed first in 2003, along with plans for a second phase of the “Legendary Years,” representing the 1900s through the 1940s.
 The two sections were planned to be connected by the “Generation Gap” bridge.
 However, development for the second phase never followed through.
-Later, in 2010, Disney developed the unused land into another separate value resort, Disney’s Art of Animation.
+Later, in 2010, Disney developed the unused land into another separate value resort, Disney’s Art of Animation Resort.
 The two resorts are connected by a bridge, which is now home to a shared Disney Skyliner station.

+Each area of the resort is dedicated to its own decade, represented by giant items reflective of that time period — we love the giant foosball setup in the 70s area!
 At Classic Hall, you’ll find the main lobby and front desk, an arcade, the gift shop and the food court area.
 Bus transportation is located right outside of Classic Hall.
 Right now, guests are highly encouraged to use the Direct-to-Room service via mobile check-in through the My Disney Experience app.
 You’ll receive your room number through a text message once the room is ready, so you don’t even have to visit the front desk!

 Disney’s Pop Century Resort Rooms